yourlabs/django-autocomplete-light/docs/source/tutorial.rst

 Using ``$.yourlabsAutocomplete`` to create a navigation autocomplete
 ````````````````````````````````````````````````````````````````````

+If your website has a lot of data, it might be useful to add a search
+input somewhere in the design.
+For example, there is a search input in
+Facebook's header.
+You will also notice that the search input in Facebook
+provides an autocomplete which allows to directly navigate to a particular
+object's detail page.
+This allows a visitor to jump to a particular page with
+very few effort.

+Our autocomplete script is designed to support this kind of autocomplete.
+It
+can be enabled on an input field and query the server for a rendered
+autocomplete with anything like images and nifty design.
+Just create a view
-If you have a view that already renders just a list of links based on
+that renders just a list of links based on ``request.GET.q``.

-``request.GET.q``, then you can use it to make a global navigation
+Then you can use it to make a global navigation autocomplete using
-autocomplete using ``autocomplete.js`` directly.
+``autocomplete.js`` directly.
 It can look like this:

 .. code-block:: javascript